Seteco/Somorrostro/netdata-for-IoT.md

 - `charts.d` is used for running BASH plugins (squid, nginx, mysql, etc).
 This is again a heavy plugin.
 - `node.d` is a node.js plugin, currently used for SNMP data collection and monitoring named (the name server).

 For most IoT devices, you can disable all plugins except `proc`.
-For `proc` there is another section that controls which functions of it you need:
+For `proc` there is another section that controls which functions of it you need.
+Check the next section.

+---

+## 2. Disable internal plugins

 ```
 [plugin:proc]